Pennine Journey: Route

 The route begins (and ends) in Settle, North Yorkshire, heading north along the eastern edge of the Pennines, over Penyghent where the trail meets the Pennine Way.
 The path continues past Askrigg to Tan Hill (where it enters the North Pennines AONB), Bowes and Tees High Force to Hexham.
 After Hexham it turns westwards along 21 mi of Hadrian's Wall, before heading south at Greenhead to Alston, Appleby, Kirkby Stephen, and Garsdale.
 It then turns westwards through Grisedale and across the northern edge of Baugh Fell to Sedbergh, before heading south over Whernside and Ingleborough (with a dog-leg to Ingleton), and returning to Settle.
 The walk is divided into eighteen stages, with some short lengths of just over 7.25 mi (Settle to Horton-in-Ribblesdale), and the longest being just shy of 18 mi (Sedbergh to Ingleton).

 Several Ordnance Survey maps are needed to complete the route (OL2: Yorkshire Dales southern and western areas, OL19: Howgill Fells & Upper Eden Valley, OL30: Yorkshire Dales northern and central areas, OL31: North Pennines, OL41: Forest of Bowland & Ribblesdal, OL43: Hadrian's Wall, and 307: Consett & Derwent Reservoir).

 One of those who developed the route in 2004 stated that it had two advantages over the Pennine Way: it is a circular route, and takes in all three of the Yorkshire peaks, as opposed to just one on the Pennine Way.

 History

-The route was first traversed by Alfred Wainwrght in 1938, though the modern version differs somewhat from the route Wanwright took, with most of the modern-day walk being off-road.
-Wanwright had travelled from Blackburn to Settle to undertake the walk in 1938 as a way of coping with the looming Second World War.
+The route was first traversed by Alfred Wainwright in 1938, though the modern version differs somewhat from the route Wainwright took, with most of the modern-day walk being off-road.
+Wainwright had travelled from Blackburn to Settle to undertake the walk in 1938 as a way of coping with the looming Second World War.